MaskRay/maskray.me/source/_posts/2023-05-08-assemblers.md

 `relax_seg` iterates over fragments and tries to relax them with `relax_segment`.

 `size_seg` finalizes section sizes.
+`cvt_frag_to_fill` is called to convert fragments with a variable-size tail to fill fragments, and generate ADD/SUB relocations for RISC-V dwarf2dbg.
 The pass also calls `tc_frob_section` and `obj_frob_section`.
 `config/obj-coff.c` defines  `obj_frob_section` to round up section sizes and create auxiliary symbols.